zimicjs/zimic/README.md

 <details>
   <summary>
-    Alternatively, you can also compose root level paths using the utility type `HttpInterceptorSchema.Root`:
+    Alternatively, you can also compose root level paths using the utility type <code>HttpInterceptorSchema.Root</code>:
   </summary>

 ```ts